msaindane/oss2018-workspace/recruiting appsec talent/recruiting-appsec-talent.md

     * build vulnerable applications or sample vulns
     * vulnerable pieces of code - possibly from security bugs you have come across apps in your organisation
     * test candidates on their capabilities to exploit vuln apps
-    * test candidates on their capabilities to fix insecure code
+    * test candidates on their capabilities to identify/fix insecure code

-See Google re:Work in the references below.
+See [Google re:Work](https://rework.withgoogle.com/subjects/hiring/) in the references below.